rylanwan/Yellow_Taxi_Payment_Analysis/README.md

 ### 2. K-mean Clustering Analysis
 - Investigate the differences within 3 clusters based on:
-  - Trip count
+  - 🚕 Trip count
-  - Median Household income
+  - 💵 Median Household income
-  - Male population
+  - 💁🏻‍♂️Male population
-  - Median age
+  - 👶🏽 Median age
-  - Educational degree level
+  - 🎓 Educational degree level
-  - Number of liquors vendors (bars, resturants...)
+  - 🍻 Number of liquors vendors (bars, resturants...)

 #### Observation: There are positive correlations between the usage of credit cards and the number of trip count, median household income, educational degree level, and the number of liquor vendors.